TigoG/Workshop_App_Development/Workshop/workshop_plan.md

-# Workshop: Mobile App Development with Flutter (1.5–2 hours)
+# Workshop: Mobile App Development with Flutter (90 minutes)

 ## Overview
 This workshop gives participants a practical introduction to mobile app development using Flutter.
 Primary focus is on hands‑on development: building a simple single‑screen app, connecting to a public API, and understanding widget structure and basic state management.